This is a guide to travel hacking without credit cards.

 Use the points to purchase gift cards [and then use them for travel]

 This is one of my favorite travel hacks.
-Many of the airline shopping portals also sell gift cards to places like Hotels.com, Southwest, Avis Car Rental, Carnival Cruise Line and so much more.
+Many airline shopping portals also sell gift cards to places like Hotels.com, Southwest, Avis Car Rental, Carnival Cruise Line and so much more.
 At certain points during the year — especially the holidays — they might even offer these at a point discount.
 The conversion of points –> gift cards –> travel might be even more beneficial than the direct conversion of points –> travel.